evmos/docs/docs/validate/security/validator-backup.md

 # Validator Backup

-Learn how to backup your validator. {synopsis}
+Learn how to backup your validator.

 It is ***crucial*** to backup your validator's private key.
 It's the only way to restore your validator in the event of a disaster.